-Like all recent EU legislation, Directive 2010/63/EU includes a requirement for a review - in this case due by November 2017 (Article 58).
+Like all recent EU legislation, Directive 2010/63/EU includes a requirement for a review - in this case by 10 November 2017 (Article 58).
 Due to the relatively early timing of the review and the Directive's partly delayed transposition into certain national legislations of the Member States, there is only limited experience with the Directive's implementation.
 Its projected benefits, especially in terms of improved welfare and science, have not yet fully materialised.
-The focus of the review is therefore to assess the impacts of the Directive on the basis of preliminary findings.
-Another, more comprehensive, evaluation in line with the Commission Better Regulation programme has been proposed for 2019.
+The focus of the review was therefore to assess the impacts of the Directive on the basis of preliminary findings.

 The review process started with targeted stakeholder consultations during 2016 involving the user community (those who breed, supply or use animals), Member State authorities and other EU-level stakeholder organisations.
 To promote a balanced response, national animal welfare organisations were also invited to contribute in addition to respondents from the user community, both at the establishment as well as at EU level.
 The Commission has sought to reach out to all relevant stakeholder organisations at EU level.

 According to the Directive, the review should take into account advancements in the development of alternative methods not entailing the use of animals, in particular of non-human primates.
 To that effect, the Commission has requested an update from the Scientific Committee on Health, Environmental and Emerging Risks, SCHEER, to an earlier opinion by its predecessor, SCHER.
 More information can be found at the SCHEER website.
 Additional information sources will be used to assess more generally the advancements in the development of alternative methods and approaches, such as EURL ECVAM reports.

 The preliminary findings from the different consultations were presented and discussed at a stakeholder meeting, open for participation to any interested parties, on 31 March 2017.